 As a bonus, Crataegus (hawthorn) appears to protect heart muscle from the damaging effects of low blood and oxygen supply, and may also reduce the heart muscle thickening (hypertrophy) that can occur as a result of hypertension.

 The effectiveness of hawthorn for high blood pressure

-In one study, 36 people with high blood pressure had their baseline blood pressure measured at rest, after exercise and after a stressful computer test.
-The volunteers then took daily supplements for 10 weeks which consisted of either: 600 mg magnesium or 500 mg hawthorn extract, or a combination of both, or an inactive placebo.
-After ten weeks, there were significant reductions in diastolic blood pressure in those taking hawthorn extracts compared with the other two groups.
+In one study, 36 people with high blood pressure had their blood pressures measured at rest, after exercise and after a stressful computer test.
+The volunteers then took daily supplements for 10 weeks which consisted of either: 600 mg magnesium or 500 mg hawthorn berry extract, or a combination of both, or an inactive placebo.
+After ten weeks, there were significant reductions in diastolic blood pressure (lower reading) in those taking hawthorn extracts compared with the other two groups.
 They also had lower anxiety scores.
 Given how well magnesium can reduce a high blood pressure, this study suggests that hawthorn may be even more effective.

 In another study, 79 people with type 2 diabetes, who were taking an average of 4.4 medications to control their glucose levels and blood pressure, were divided into two groups; one group received 1200 mg hawthorn extract while the other took inactive placebo.
 Those taking hawthorn showed greater reduction in blood pressure (3.6/2.6 mmHg) compared with the placebo group (in whom systolic BP fell by 0.8 mmHg but diastolic blood pressure increased by 0.5 mmHg).

 Heart failure is a possible complication of persistent, uncontrolled high blood pressure.
 The results from 10 trials, involving 855 people, show that taking hawthorn extracts can reduce the work load of the heart, improve shortness of breath and fatigue, and increase exercise tolerance more than placebo.